ResearchObject/packaging_data_with_ro-crate/episodes/06-cross-references.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: objectives
-- Understand cross-references in RO Crate
+- Understand cross-references in RO-Crate
 - Add a data entity reference from the root entity
 ::::::::::::::::::::::::::::::::::::::::::::::::::